samboy/ObHack/FreeDoom/README.md

-With Doomsday 1.8.6, it’s better to use a MUS file instead of a MIDI file whenever possible; the only MIDI files in the megawad are ones with both have no issues playing back in Doomsday 1.8.6 and which do not cleanly covert to MUS format (MAP09, MAP11, MAP14, MAP20, MAP21, and MAP23).
+With Doomsday 1.8.6, it’s better to use a MUS file instead of a MIDI file whenever possible; the only MIDI files in the megawad are ones with both have no issues playing back in Doomsday 1.8.6 and which do not cleanly convert to MUS format (MAP09, MAP11, MAP14, MAP20, MAP21, and MAP23).

 Since Doomsday uses Microsoft Windows’s native MIDI synth (a GS